 Alternatively, a register can be updated using SUB or ADD instructions so they point to the location of shellcode, followed by a JMP will achieve the same effect.
 It’s best to pad the shellcode with a lot of NOP’s when doing this to prevent the decoder overwriting itself.

-In addition, it’s worth noting that if your initial buffer space is around 40 bytes, it’s probably better to use an egg hunter.
+It’s worth noting that if your buffer space is around 40 bytes, it’s probably better to use an egg hunter 🙂